open-contracting/infrastructure/docs/guidance/publishing.md

 ### (3) Build your data, systems and processes

-Create an OC4IDS JSON file for each project your system has information on and use a [JSON schema validator](https://json-schema.org/implementations.html#validators) to check that the files are structurally correct against OC4IDS.
+Create an OC4IDS JSON file for each project your system has information on and use the [OC4IDS Data Review Tool](http://standard.open-contracting.org/infrastructure/review) to check that the files are structurally correct against OC4IDS.

 ```eval_rst
 .. admonition:: Tip